Three steps to develop an effective client referral strategy

 Therefore, concentrating your client referral strategy around your ‘top’ clients can be a way to maximise its effectiveness.

-Referrals can be hard to come by.
-This makes showing gratitude to those who give direct referrals even more critical.
+In addition, showing gratitude to those who give direct referrals is critical.

 Whether through a Zoom call or something more personal such as a thank-you letter, a gesture to thank referral sources as well as the new clients they have referred can go a long-way to establishing meaningful connections.